jappeace/jappeaceApplication/content/elmgl.md

 [javasript webgl fire](https://github.com/ethanhjennings/webgl-fire-particles)
 to an [elm implemention](https://github.com/jappeace/elmgl-fire).
 Elm was chosen as target language because it is opinionated, easy and type safe.
-We will soon find out that because elm is a pure language, garbage collection will grind our program to an halt, therefore we must push more logic to the shaders!
+Because elm is a pure language, garbage collection will grind our program to an halt, therefore we must push more logic to the Shaders!

 # In the beginning there was nothing.